sbedell/pyTools/README.md

 wordlistCreator
 ------
-Generates a word list based on a user-selected website.
+Generates a word list based on a website or text file.

 Useful for feeding into the passpharse generator or word scrambler.